SDiFI/masdif/README.md

 The Masdif configuration file contains the following sections:

+## admin_interface
+We provide a simple admin interface for Masdif which is based on the [ActiveAdmin](https://activeadmin.info/) gem.
+By default, you can access it at the route `/admin`, but you can configure different routes according to your needs.
+Please consult the ActiveAdmin documentation for further information.

+The initial credentials for an administrator are determined at the time you are seeding the database.
+For development, the standard password is used as provided in [seeds.rb](db/seeds.rb).
+For production, you need to set the environment variables `ADMIN_USER`, `ADMIN_PASSWORD` at database seed time.
+After seeding the database, you can change the password of the administrator via the admin interface and also add new users.

 ## chat_widget
 The `chat_widget` section contains options for the web chat widget.
 You can enable/disable the widget and change the path where it is served.